14. Temperance

 Applied insight with a three-card reading using Temperance as your anchor:

-Where am I being asked to blend, not choose?
+Where am I being asked to blend rather than choose?

 What imbalance am I ready to recalibrate?

-What part of me is learning to integrate, not eliminate?
+What part of me is learning to integrate?

 —————————————————